Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Hide an extra set of car keys.

-Take with you important phone numbers (of friends, relatives, doctors, schools, etc.) as well as other important items, including:
+Take with you important phone numbers (of friends, relatives, doctors, schools, etc.).
+Also include the following important items:

 If time is available, also take: